TheBrunchBunch/CapstoneProject/README.md

 - Login with neo4j / password123 (you can change to your own config)
 - Try the following Cypher queries:
 1. Retrieve all nodes (and their relationships)：MATCH (n) RETURN n LIMIT 100;
-2. Find all Tool → Action → Component paths
+2. Find all Tool → Action → Component paths:
 MATCH (t:Tool)-[:USED_TO]->(a:Action)-[:APPLIED_ON]->(c:Component)
 RETURN t.name   AS Tool,
      a.name   AS Action,